 Frequent infections: Brittle diabetes is sometimes accompanied by frequent infection-related illnesses such as yeast infections in the mouth and vaginal infections.
 Brittle Type 1 Diabetes means no exogenous insulin was taken before the event.
 Brittle type 2 diabetes means it is not due to too much endogenous insulin.

-Changes in vision: Brittle diabetes may affect the eyesight of sufferers, causing blurry vision or temporary loss of vision altogether.
+Vision changes: Brittle diabetes may affect the eyesight of sufferers, causing blurry vision or temporary loss of vision altogether.

 Nausea and vomiting: Brittle diabetes may also cause nausea and vomiting; these symptoms occur when blood sugar levels are too high, triggering a rapid release of insulin that forces the sugar to be turned immediately into fat.
 Brittle Type 1 Diabetes means no exogenous insulin was taken before the event.
 Brittle type 2 diabetes means it is not due to too much endogenous insulin.

-Changes in mood: Brittle diabetes can also affect an individual’s emotions and thought processes.
+Mood changes: Brittle diabetes can also affect an individual’s emotions and thought processes.
 Brittle diabetes sufferers may experience depression, anxiety, and other psychological changes as well as cognitive issues such as difficulty concentrating or impaired memory and recall abilities.
 Brittle Type 1 Diabetes means no exogenous insulin was taken before the event.
 Brittle type 2 diabetes means it is not due to too much endogenous insulin.

 Brittle Diabetes normally causes these types of symptoms suddenly and severely over time until it gets better or worse.
 Luckily for most brittle diabetics, they can keep their condition under control by taking prompt action if blood sugar levels begin to rise or fall rapidly.
 Brittle diabetes normally does not change much over time if left untreated.